Project Management for Marketing: Complete Guide (2025)

 The Main Phases of Marketing Project Management

-Similarly to generic agency project management, a marketing project goes through various phases of the project life cycle, from planning and execution to post-delivery insights.
+Similarly to generic project management, a marketing project goes through various phases of the project life cycle, from planning and execution to post-delivery insights.

-Marketing Project Planning
+PHASE 1: Marketing Project Planning

 The planning stage usually incorporates the development of two essential documents: